Christopher Bell (racing driver): 2020: Cup Series debut

+2021: Joe Gibbs Racing

 In his second race in JGR's No. 20, the 2021 O'Reilly Auto Parts 253 on Daytona's road course, he passed Joey Logano with two laps remaining to score his first career Cup victory.
-He became the first driver from Oklahoma to win a Cup Series race, the 35th driver to win a NASCAR race in all three main series, and the 100th winner in NASCAR's modern era.
+He became the first driver from Oklahoma to win a Cup Series race, the 35th driver to win a NASCAR race in all three main series, and the one-hundredth winner in NASCAR's modern era.
 In July, he returned to the Xfinity Series at New Hampshire, where he led 151 of 200 laps including the final 146 to win.
 During the playoffs, Bell made it to the Round of 12, but struggled with a poor finish at Las Vegas, yet he rebounded with a fifth-place finish at Talladega.
-Following the Charlotte Roval race, he was eliminated from the Round of 8.
-He finished the season 12th in the points standings.
+Following the Charlotte Roval race, he was eliminated from the Round of 12.
+He finished the season twelfth in the points standings.

+2022–2023: Championship Four

-Bell started the 2022 season with a 34th place finish at the Daytona 500.
+Bell started the 2022 season with a 34th-place finish at the Daytona 500.
 At Atlanta, he accidentally struck jackman David O'Dell during his pit stop.
-Bell crossed the finish line in second place, but he was penalized to a 23rd place finish for passing below the line on the final lap.
+Bell crossed the finish line in second place, but he was penalized to a 23rd-place finish for passing below the line on the final lap.
 Bell scored a win at New Hampshire to become the 14th different winner of the season.
-During the playoffs, Bell won at the Charlotte Roval to advance to the Round of 8 after being in a must win situation.
-At Las Vegas, Bell got caught between a wreck involving Kyle Larson and Bubba Wallace, resulting in a 34th place finish and being well below the playoff cutline.
-Bell won at Martinsville to make the Championship 4.
-He finished 10th at the Phoenix finale and a career-best third in the points standings.
+During the playoffs, Bell won at the Charlotte Roval to advance to the Round of 8 after being in a must-win situation.
+At Las Vegas, Bell got caught between a wreck involving Kyle Larson and Bubba Wallace, resulting in a 34th-place finish and being well below the playoff cutline.
+Bell won at Martinsville to make the Championship 4 after being in another must-win situation.
+He finished tenth at the Phoenix finale and a career-best third in the points standings.

+Bell began the 2023 season with a third-place finish at the 2023 Daytona 500.
+He scored his first win of the season at the Bristol dirt race.
+During the playoffs, Bell won at Homestead to make the Championship 4.
+At Phoenix, Bell suffered a 36th place DNF and was relegated to a fourth place finish in the points standings after his right-front brake exploded, sending him to the third turn wall.

+2024: Late-season controversy

+Bell started the 2024 season with another third-place finish at the 2024 Daytona 500.
+During the season, he won at Phoenix, Charlotte, and New Hampshire.
+At Martinsville during the playoffs, Bell ran against the outside wall in a move similar to Ross Chastain's "Hail Melon" to finish eighteenth, but NASCAR, which had banned the move in 2023, penalized him to 22nd place, the last car one lap down.
+Instead of being tied with William Byron in playoff points because of his placing, it resulted in him being eliminated from the playoffs.

+During the Xfinity season, Bell drove the JGR No. 20 to win at New Hampshire and Darlington.